SainsburyWellcomeCentre/WAZP/CONTRIBUTING.md

 ### Testing

-We use [pytest](https://docs.pytest.org/en/latest/) for testing, and our integration tests require Google chrome and a compatible `chromedriver`.
+We use [pytest](https://docs.pytest.org/en/latest/) for testing, and our integration tests require Google chrome or chromium and a compatible `chromedriver`.
 Please try to ensure that all functions are tested, including both unit and integration tests.
 Write your test methods and classes in the `test` folder.

 #### Integration tests with chrome

-The integration tests start a server and browse with chrome(ium).
-So you will need to download and install Google chrome or chromium if you don't already use one of them.
+The integration tests start a server and browse with chrome(ium), so you will need to download and install Google chrome or chromium (if you don't already use one of them).
 You will then need to download a [compatible version of `chromedriver`](https://chromedriver.chromium.org/downloads).
-Once downloaded put `chromedriver` binary in your path and check you can run the integration tests.
+Once downloaded put the `chromedriver` binary in your `PATH` and check that you can run the integration tests.

 ```bash
 export PATH=$PATH:/place/where/your/chromedriver/is/chromedriver